After working and travelling around for 7 weeks, I learned all the do’s and don’ts of Norway!

 6. Bring a Reusable Water Bottle

 There are 2 reasons you should bring a reusable water bottle on your trip to Norway.
-For one, the obvious environmental reasons of not using plastic.
-And the second, tap water all over Norway is completely safe to drink.
-It will save you tons of money by eliminating the need to purchase bottles of water while travelling.
+For one, the obvious environmental reasons.
+And the second reason is that tap water all over Norway is completely safe to drink.

 If you are camping, you still don’t need to worry too much about buying cases of water to bring with you (in most cases).
 There are often nearby streams or running water that you can fill your water bottle from.
-You can purchase water purifying tablets or water pumps to filter your own water.
-It tastes great!
-Definitely check if there are sufficient water sources where you are going though.

 Sitting in front of Norway's fjords